-- 1. Public Works continues to lead and coordinate efforts to establish a sustainable and equitable regional water supply through integrated water management as demonstrated by the following accomplishments: - The Los Angeles County Water Plan (CWP) hosted kickoff meetings in August and September for the four Task Forces that were launched at the Water Resiliency Summit.
-There were more than 100 attendees from various water partners across the region that attended the Water Use Efficiency & Communication, Regional Water Reliability, Small, At-Risk Water Systems, and Nature-Based Solutions (NbS) Task Forces.
-Working Groups for each Task Force, and a Blue Ribbon Panel for NbS, were established and began meeting to start progress on the CWP 2-Year Action Plan towards regional water supply resiliency. - 2.
+- 1. Public Works continues to lead and coordinate efforts to establish a sustainable and equitable regional water supply through integrated water management as demonstrated by the following accomplishments: - The Los Angeles County Water Plan (CWP) is being implemented through the four Task Forces that were launched at the Water Resiliency Summit.
+The Water Use Efficiency & Communications; Regional Water Reliability; Small, At-Risk Water Systems; and Nature-Based Solutions (NbS) Task Forces began meeting to start progress on the CWP 2-Year Action Plan towards regional water supply resiliency.
+The annual report-back was submitted to the LA County Board of Supervisors in December 2024 and included implementation status with specific updates on the progress made by the NbS Blue-Ribbon Panel and the CWP targets tracking dashboard which is now live. - 2.
 Public Works continues to lead the Safe, Clean Water (SCW) Program administration.
 The SCW Program provides local, dedicated funding to increase water supply, improve water quality, enhance communities, and protect public health in Los Angeles County.
-Accomplishments include: - In July, SCW Program launched the Watershed Planning effort which will develop Initial Watershed Area Plans.
-These plans aim to identify areas with the most promising opportunities for impactful water quality, water supply, and community-enhancing multi-benefit projects. - On July 10 and August 14, 2024, the ROC reviewed each Stormwater Investment Plan (SIP) and recommended that all nine be approved.
-The nine recommended SIPs, in aggregate, comprise the proposed Regional Program budget for FY 2024-25 of \$147,520,876.20.
-The recommended SIPs help achieve SCW Program goals through meaningful water supply increases, water quality improvements, and community enhancements that all support public health.
-Additionally, the recommended SIPs prioritize projects that invest in Disadvantaged Communities, utilize Nature-Based Solutions, and advance compliance with existing water quality regulations. - On September 24, the SCW Program officially launched its first ever Public Education & Community Engagement Grants Program (Grants Program).
-The development and administration of this Grants Program was approved by the Board in 2023 and after multiple public input sessions this highly anticipated element of the SCW Program is now live.
-The Grants Program supports public education and community engagement efforts related to stormwater and urban runoff capture within the LA County Flood Control District.
+Accomplishments include: - In November, the SCW Program released the Watershed Planning Framework which describes the SCW Program Watershed Planning process, progress to date, and outlines key elements that will be included in the Initial Watershed Plans and online Planning Tools.
+To further support the Watershed Planning effort, the Community Strengths & Needs Assessment (CSNA) Survey is now live and ready to collect responses from communities served by the SCW Program.
+Engagement with stakeholders and interested parties continues to inform the SCW Program's watershed planning efforts, ensuring broad input and alignment with Watershed Area priorities. - On October 22, 2024, the LA County Board of Supervisors approved nine Stormwater Investment Plans (SIP) which, comprise the FY 2024-25 Regional Program budget of \$147,520,876.20.
+The SIPs help achieve SCW Program goals through meaningful water supply increases, water quality improvements, and community enhancements that all support public health.
+Additionally, the recommended SIPs prioritize projects that invest in Disadvantaged Communities, utilize Nature-Based Solutions, and advance compliance with existing water quality regulations. - The Public Education & Community Engagement Grants Program (Grants Program) to support public education and community engagement efforts related to stormwater and urban runoff capture within the LA County Flood Control District launched September 24, 2024.
 In partnership with the Water Foundation, LA County Flood Control District developed the Grants Program to advance the goals of the SCW Program and aims to improve water quality, increase local water supply, and provide community investment benefits.
-There is \$8.5M in available grant funding and applications are being accepted now through May 31, 2025.
+There is \$8.5M in available grant funding and applications are being accepted through May 31, 2025.
 The Water Foundation will evaluate proposals and award grants in periodic batches.
-Grant funds must be used by July 31, 2026. - 3.
+The Round 1 deadline was November 8, 2024, and 26 applications were received and are currently being reviewed.
+Grant Funds must be used by July 31, 2026. - The SCW Credit Trading Program Procedure & Guidelines (P&G) were drafted following three public stakeholder workshops in 2023.
+A 30-day public comment period was hosted from October 17, 2024, to November 18, 2024.
+There was also another public workshop midway through the comment period on October 30, 2024, to engage stakeholders, answer questions, and allow an opportunity to receive any initial feedback.
+After addressing public comments, the SCW Credit Trading Program P&G were approved on December 31, 2024. - 3.
 Public Works continues to lead the internal County Working Group (Group) to develop and implement each annual expenditure plan and carry out MS4 Permit activities.
 Investment of Municipal Program (local return) funds from the SCW Program's Regional Programs funds continue to be used to design and develop new multi-benefit projects.